fx-bricks/pfx-brick-vscode/README.md

 This repository contains a language support extension to Visual Studio Code for the [PFx Brick](https://www.fxbricks.com/pfxbrick) scripting language.

-LDraw is an open standard for LEGO® CAD software.
-It is based on a hierarchy of elements describing primitive shapes up to complex LEGO models and scenes.
+The PFx Brick scripting language is based on a very simple syntax.
+Script files are plain text files with the `.pfx` file extension.

 ## Syntax Highlighting